Skip to main content

 What are alternatives in Ho Chi Minh City?

 For phở specifically, Phở Hùng (District 1) and Phở Bò Phú Gia (District 3) are nearby comparators.
 Phở Chào is also Bib-recognised.
-If you want to broaden beyond phở, Anan Saigon at the ₫₫ tier takes Vietnamese street-food references into a more composed format, and Bánh Xèo 46A is a strong ₫-tier alternative for a different dish.
+If you want to broaden beyond phở, Anan Saigon at the ₫₫ tier takes Vietnamese street-food references into a more composed format, Bánh Xèo 46A is a strong ₫-tier alternative for a different dish.

 Is there a tasting menu?

-No. Phở Hoàng is a phở shop , you order from a focused menu of noodle dishes.
+No. Phở Hoàng is a phở shop, you order from a focused menu of noodle dishes.
 There is no tasting menu format here.
 If a multi-course tasting experience is what you are after, CieL at the ₫₫₫₫ tier is the relevant option in Ho Chi Minh City.

 Can I eat at the bar?